gluobe/infrastructure-2.0-workshop/Lab 4 - ELB/README.md

 ### 2. Create a second EC2 Instance ###
 To gain the most out of the load balancer we're about to set up, we'll need another EC2 Instance to link the load balancer with so it can do its job properly.
 You can also do this with just one instance but the load balancer wouldn't really be load balancing anything, it would just be a glorified proxy.

 At this point we should still have one instance running.
-You can also just copy its settings and create another EC2 instance from it.
+We can copy the settings of an instance create another instance from it.

 1. Go to `Services -> EC2 -> Instances`
 1. Select your own instance named `lab_EC2_instance1_<your_ID>`.